jb-aero/SKCompat/README.md

 SKCompat
 ========

-An extension to CommandHelper providing access to features of other plugins in the sk89q family.
+An extension to (CommandHelper)[https://github.com/sk89q/CommandHelper] providing access to features of other plugins in the sk89q family.
+Currently supports WorldEdit and WorldGuard.

 Downloads can be found in [the Releases tab](https://github.com/jb-aero/SKCompat/releases).

 ## Functions